bas-ansible-roles-collection/system-users/README.md

 #### *system_users_barc_role_name*

 * **MUST NOT** be specified
-* Specifies the name of this role within the BAS Ansible Roles Collection (BARC) used for setting local facts
+* specifies the name of this role within the BAS Ansible Roles Collection (BARC) used for setting local facts
-* See the *BARC roles manifest* section for more information
+* see the *BARC roles manifest* section for more information
-* Example: `system_users`
+* example: `system_users`

 #### *system_users_barc_role_version*

 * **MUST NOT** be specified
-* Specifies the name of this role within the BAS Ansible Roles Collection (BARC) used for setting local facts
+* specifies the name of this role within the BAS Ansible Roles Collection (BARC) used for setting local facts
-* See the *BARC roles manifest* section for more information
+* see the *BARC roles manifest* section for more information
-* Example: `2.0.0`
+* example: `2.0.0`

 #### *system_users_users*